Chef / Owner

 At any given time Chef Guas has more than 30 honey varietals on his kitchen counter and has a known “Sticky Station” at his eatery making him a honey connoisseur through and through.
 It all began for him as a child with the ubiquitous honey bear that sat on his mom’s kitchen shelf.
 The amount of honey went down fast like sand moving through an hourglass, as his mother liked it in her tea to about much of everything.
 The love of honey became even more infectious with Guas when he met beekeepers from around the country, sourcing sweeteners for his desserts to savory dishes, and learning how those buzzy little worker bees make purest ingredient—honey.
 Partnering with the National Honey Board, Guas is able to explore his passion for honey from desserts and baking to grilling and mixology making him a honey of all trades.

-Residing in northern Virginia, Guas is the proprietor of two New Orleans-style corner-gathering spots that are bound by a common creative purpose – a culture to fiercely guard.
+Residing in northern Virginia, Guas is the proprietor of a New Orleans-style corner-gathering spot with a creative purpose – a culture to fiercely guard.
 The sporting months connect him with his youth of customary hunting and fishing sojourns that bring a natural rhythm to the flavors and products at his restaurant.
 The unexpected profusion of Cuban influences are a nice surprise in select dishes, but fundamentally organic with Guas’ Cuban heritage from his émigré father who exposed him to the rituals of backyard grilling and family celebrations in Miami during his formative years.
 With an innate awareness of the growing periods for fruits, vegetables and herbs, Guas pays homage to the lifecycles and tastes of produce within its seasons.
-On his Sunday rides through the Virginia countryside on his customized, Harley Davidson [“very subtle; the color of a Japanese eggplant,”] Guas is always on the lookout for farm stands and other possible resources of regional ingredients.
+On his Sunday rides through the Virginia countryside on his customized Harley Davidson [“very subtle; the color of a Japanese eggplant,”], Guas is always on the lookout for farm stands and other possible sources of regional ingredients.